swang559/cost2100_main/matlab/Readme.txt

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
 If you use the COST 2100 channel model for publications, please refer to:
 L. Liu, J. Poutanen, F. Quitin, K. Haneda, F. Tufvesson, P. De Doncker,
-P. Vainikainen and C. Oestges, ìThe COST 2100 MIMO channel model,î IEEE Wireless Commun., vol 19, issue 6, pp 92-99, Dec.
+P. Vainikainen and C. Oestges, ‚ÄúThe COST 2100 MIMO channel model,‚Äù IEEE Wireless Commun., vol 19, issue 6, pp 92-99, Dec.
 2012.

 Further details about the COST 2100 channel model can be found in: